sasha-murray/ubiquiti-chat-client/README.md

 >`docker run -p 3000:80 --name chat_client client:1.0.0`

 #### Access
-The server will be available on `http://localhost:3000/`.
+The client will be available on `http://localhost:3000/`.

 ---